dkirkby/E4S/projects/Chatter.md

 ```
 Finally, replace the jumper wire between GP20 and GP22, remembering that the transmitter and receiver roles are now reversed (as well as the green and red LEDs).

-You should now see this print output repeated in the receiver's Mu Serial window:
+You should now see this receiver print output repeated in the editor Shell window:
 ```
 array('B', [1, 0, 1, 0, 0, 1, 1, 0])
 ```
-In case you don't see this, close and re-open the serial window then double check your code and connections. **Double check that you commented all print statements in the receive and transmit functions.** If the high speed protocol is still not working, you may have discovered a flaw in your receiver code that only affects high-speed operation.
+In case you don't see this, close and re-open the Shell window then double check your code and connections. **Double check that you commented all print statements in the receive and transmit functions.** If the high speed protocol is still not working, you may have discovered a flaw in your receiver code that only affects high-speed operation.
 To test this theory, try different speeds by changing `BIT_DURATION`.
 Remember that you need to update both the receiver and transmitter whenever you make a change to the protocol parameters.

 ## Another Layer